 Thinking about it, clinging to the outlined rules of a single Agile framework is maybe the most unagile thing you can do.
 It is a signal of a superficial change, where you are trying a new tool in the same old environment of command and control.

-Blindly sticking to a guide indicates you are fine with your comfort zone because there is a high level of certainty and lack of ownership of the process.
-It shows the focus is on what you are doing, instead of why you are doing it.
-Ignoring the “why”, people start asking questions like for example “Is Kanban Agile?“, focusing on doing Agile and not understanding the logic behind it.
-In fact, that’s a pretty dangerous zone to be in as it leads you to ignore the needs of your own environment and apply something just because it worked for somebody else.
+Blindly sticking to a guide indicates you are fine with your comfort zone because there is a high level of certainty and a lack of ownership of the process.
+It shows the focus is on what you are doing instead of why you are doing it.
+Ignoring the "why", people start asking questions like, for example, "Is Kanban Agile?", focusing on doing Agile and not understanding the logic behind it.
+In fact, that's a pretty dangerous zone to be in as it leads you to ignore the needs of your own environment and apply something just because it worked for somebody else.